 Crinkle leaf plants don't need excessive water to survive, and overwatering can lead to root rot and leaf loss.
 Wait until the soil has dried out between waterings.
 Crinkle leaf plants usually require watering every one to two weeks from spring to fall.
 Reduce watering over the winter only to just enough moisture to keep the leaves plump.
 It's much easier for a crinkle leaf plant to recover from underwatering than overwatering.

 Temperature and Humidity

-Fertilize your crinkle leaf plant once or twice during its active growing period (spring and summer months) with a liquid fertilizer meant for cacti and succulents.
-Do not fertilize during the fall or winter months as the plant is more prone to fertilizer burn when it's not actively creating new growth.
+Fertilize your crinkle leaf plant monthly in the spring and summer with a liquid fertilizer designed for cacti and succulents.
+Do not fertilize during the fall or winter months.

 Propagating Crinkle Leaf Plants

 Crinkle leaf plants can be propagated from seeds, though it's generally easier to propagate with leaf cuttings.
 Here's how to propagate a crinkle leaf plant:

 - Wait two weeks or until you begin to see small roots growing from the end of the leaf

 - Don't water the plant until its roots appear

 - Once the roots have emerged, water them as you would a mature crinkle leaf plant

 - Leave the leaf attached to the new plant until it dries up and falls off